Union Library Company

-The Union Library Company is an historic, American library building in Hatboro, Pennsylvania.
+The Union Library Company is an historic library building in Hatboro, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 The Union Library Company was founded c.
 1755, and is the third-oldest library in Pennsylvania.
 Built in 1851, this historic structure is a 2 1/2-story, rectangular, stuccoed stone building with a 2 1/2-story rear wing.
 The front facade features a colonnaded porch with four Doric order columns and was designed in the Greek Revival style.
 The rear wing has side porches.

-It was added to the National Register of Historic Places in 1980.